rust-lang/rfcs/text/3064-bitfield.md

 - The size and alignment of the struct.
 - The offsets of all non-bit-field fields.
-- For each named bit-field, the bits of the object representation used as its storage.
+- For each bit-field field, the bits of the object representation used as its storage.

 The language reference shall document for each target the layout of structs